CSST Bonding Update

 The bottom line is that if you have a home with CSST, you should make sure it’s properly bonded to today’s standards, regardless of whether the installation ‘met code’ when it was originally installed.
-Also, if your electrician tells you that bonding the CSST may increase the risk of a lightning strike, simply thank them for their time and call a different electrician.
+Also, if your electrician tells you that bonding the CSST may increase the risk of a lightning strike or is safe because it meets code, simply thank them for their time and call a different electrician.

 Additional Information on CSST and bonding

 - Basics of CSST – a brief description, a brief history, and some basic installation requirements